-The United Nations Declaration on the Rights of Indigenous peoples1 provides an important framework for aligning the standards of the Accord.
+The United Nations Declaration on the Rights of Indigenous peoples provides an important framework for aligning the standards of the Accord.
 The UN Declaration affirms the principle of Indigenous self-determination, and recognises and respects the contribution of Indigenous knowledge systems, cultures and traditions to contemporary life.
-Indigenous peoples have the right to practice their cultural traditions, and importantly have a right to maintain and protect the past, present and future of their cultures.1 The Declaration also supports the rights of Indigenous peoples to exercise their rights within agreements and other arrangements with States.1
+Indigenous peoples have the right to practice their cultural traditions, and importantly have a right to maintain and protect the past, present and future of their cultures.
+The Declaration also supports the rights of Indigenous peoples to exercise their rights within agreements and other arrangements with States.

-The Australian Government is a signatory to the United Nations Declaration on the Rights of Indigenous Peoples as of April 2009, and it has been cited as an instrument to support working together in trust and good faith for the advancement of human rights and of closing the gap between Indigenous and Non-Indigenous Australians.2
+The Australian Government is a signatory to the United Nations Declaration on the Rights of Indigenous Peoples as of April 2009, it has been cited as an instrument to support working together in trust and good faith for the advancement of human rights and of closing the gap between Indigenous and Non-Indigenous Australians.

-Alongside this, authoritative national guidelines exist, such as the National Statement on Ethical Conduct in Research Involving Humans3 and 'Values and Ethics: Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research'.4 Health research involving Aboriginal and Torres Strait Islander peoples must meet the requirements of both the National Statement and the Aboriginal and Torres Strait Islander specific guidelines.4
+Alongside this, authoritative national guidelines exist, such as the National Statement on Ethical Conduct in Human Research and 'Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders'.
+Health research involving Aboriginal and Torres Strait Islander peoples must meet the requirements of both the National Statement and the Aboriginal and Torres Strait Islander specific guidelines.

-The NHMRC Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research (2003) identify six core values (see Figure 1) of conducting health research with Aboriginal and Torres Strait Islander peoples.
-These six core values provide a sound platform for health researchers when engaging in Aboriginal health research and if followed are more likely to meet the expectations of Aboriginal organisations, communities and individuals.
+The NHMRC Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research (2003) identify six core values (see Figure 1) conducting health research with Aboriginal and Torres Strait Islander peoples.
+These six core values provide a sound platform for health researchers when engaging in Aboriginal health research if followed, meet the expectations of Aboriginal organisations, communities and individuals.